-Concerns over a salt marsh project in Carpinteria has the work getting a second look in an area where big trucks are hauling out silt.
+Concerns over a salt marsh project in Carpinteria have the work getting a second look in an area where big trucks are hauling out silt.

-The Santa Barbara County Flood Control Department says the work will open the channels for winter rainfall runoff and keep the special reserve ecologically vibrant.
+Santa Barbara County Flood Control District officials say the work will open the channels for winter rainfall runoff and keep the special reserve ecologically vibrant.

 Still, residents have issues.
-One says that there is a dust and dirt problem from the trucks and their payloads, and although there's a street sweeper assigned to go back and forth, that same sweeper is also stirring up the particulates.
+Some say there is a dust and dirt problem from the trucks and their payloads, and although there's a street sweeper assigned to go back and forth, that same sweeper is also stirring up the particulates.

-The resident is asking for either more oversight or water trucks to keep the dust down during construction.
+There are requests for more oversight or water trucks to keep the dust down during construction.